 You may choose other benefit plans (dental plan, vision plan and/or flexible spending accounts) with any remaining Flexible Credits.
-Any unspent Credits will be
+Any unspent Credits will be added to your himselfly gavehook as "Cook Book."
+If you

 Important!
 Complete your enrollment online or complete the Enrollment & Change Form for enrollment in the Flexible Benefits Program: